fpco/alpine-haskell-stack/README.md

 # Note on Docker image generation

-- In this specific case, we are not using the official musl based ghc binaries supplied by `downloads.haskell.org` as it seems to result in segmentation fault error when it was used to try and build the stack codebase.
+- In this specific case, we are not using the official musl based ghc binaries supplied by `downloads.haskell.org` as it result in segmentation fault error when it was used to try and build the stack codebase.
 - Instead we build musl based GHC using Musl infrastructure of nixpkgs.
 - Note that we have to pass the appropriate `~/.stack/config.yaml`